Double Beef and Barley Stew in the Crockpot

 I trimmed the ribeye of its fat (I saved the fat for other recipes and/or dog treats) and cut the meat into 1-inch cubes (see photo).
 You may be wondering why I trimmed the fat off the ribeye, and then cooked it in butter.
 I did this because I feel there is something magical about the flavor of raw flour cooked in butter.

 Let's face it.
 Most of us don't eat enough fruits and vegetables.
-While this recipe contains a lot of red meat, I have pumped it full of nutrient-rich veggies.
+This recipe contains a lot of protein-packed meat, and I have pumped it full of nutrient-rich veggies.
 This hearty stew will cure what ails you.

 - 1 cup Yellow Onion, Diced